GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * **JES** - Job Entry System - responsible for spooling, job queuing, and I/O for jobs
 * **JES SPOOL** - Used for **JES** queuing and output (custom indexed data sets).
 Job output can be sent to the printer from this spool or held to be viewed.
 * **JOB** - a unit of work for the operating system defined in JCL
-* **JOB CLASS** - a category of job used to distinguish its characterist (for example I/O intensive vs processor intensive)
+* **JOB CLASS** - a category of job used to distinguish its characteristics (for example I/O intensive vs processor intensive)
-* **LIBRARY** - smiliar to a directory in Linux/Windows
+* **LIBRARY** - similar to a directory in Linux/Windows
 * **LP** - logical partition
-* **LPAR** - Part of IBMs virtualization architecture.
-LPAR, is a subset of a computer's hardware resources, virtualized as a separate computer.
-In effect, a physical machine can be partitioned into multiple logical partitions, each hosting a separate operating syste
+* **LPAR** - Part of IBM's virtualisation architecture.
+LPAR, is a subset of a computer's hardware resources, virtualised as a separate computer.
+In effect, a physical machine can be partitioned into multiple logical partitions, each hosting a separate operating system.
 * **LRECL** - logical record length
 * **LU** - logical unit
 * **MEMBER** -  A file in a **PDS** (Partitioned Data Set).
 Most editing of source files takes place in **MEMBERS**
 * **MVS** - Multiple Virtual Storage.
 Refer to the **Concepts** section above for more information.
 * **MVS/ESA** - Multiple Virtual Storage/Enterprise System Architecture.
 Ran on **System/370** as a 31 bit OS (2GB Main Memory)
 * **PDS** - Partitioned Data Set - It is a data set that can contain partitions called **MEMBERS**, which are programs, parts of programs, and data.  members, each of which can contain a program, part of a program, or data.
 Synonymous with program library.
 Contrast with sequential data set.
-Identifed by **PO** under the ORG heading when listing datasets and in JCL commands
+Identified by **PO** under the ORG heading when listing datasets and in JCL commands
-* **PDS/E** - just like PDS but more advanced in that unclaimed space is autmatically reclaimed and they are more efficient
+* **PDS/E** - just like PDS but more advanced in that unclaimed space is automatically reclaimed and they are more efficient
 * **PE** - Program Error
 * **PU** - Physical Unit**
 * **READER** -  A program that reads jobs from an input device or data base file and places them on the job queue.